Must Reads About the Endocannabinoid System

 The list of functions that the ECS regulates within the body is astounding.
 Medical research indicates the involvement of the ECS in our appetite, sleep, pain levels, immune response, mood, metabolism, stress and more.1 And because research on the ECS is still in its infancy, it’s possible that future research could uncover additional ways that the ECS stimulates bodily functions.

-4) The ECS gets a boost from CBD
+4) The ECS gets support from CBD

 The two receptors within the ECS are known as CB1 and CB2.
 In general, CB1 receptors are more likely to be found in the brain and central nervous system, while CB2 receptors tend to be found on the cells of the body’s immune system.
 Unlike its cannabinoid cousin, THC, CBD doesn’t necessarily bind directly to these receptors.
-Instead, it activates other receptors like TRPV12 and anandamide, a neurotransmitter also known as the “bliss molecule”, resulting in positive outcomes like pain reduction or mood improvement.
+Instead, it activates other receptors like TRPV12 and anandamide, a neurotransmitter also known as the “bliss molecule”, resulting in positive outcomes related to pain reduction and mood improvement.

 5) The ECS treats CBD and THC differently